weaviate/weaviate-io/developers/weaviate/tutorials/import.md

 When importing large datasets, it may be worth planning out an optimized import strategy.
 Here are a few things to keep in mind.

 1. The most likely bottleneck is the import script.
 Accordingly, aim to max out all the CPUs available.
+1. To use multiple CPUs efficiently, enable sharding when you import data.
+For the fastest imports, enable sharding even on a single node.
+1. Use [parallelization](https://www.computerhope.com/jargon/p/parallelization.htm#:~:text=Parallelization%20is%20the%20act%20of,the%20next%2C%20then%20the%20next.); if the CPUs are not maxed out, just add another import process.
 1. Use `htop` when importing to see if all CPUs are maxed out.
-1. Use [parallelization](https://www.computerhope.com/jargon/p/parallelization.htm#:~:text=Parallelization%20is%20the%20act%20of,the%20next%2C%20then%20the%20next.); if the CPUs are not maxed out, just add another import process.
+1. To avoid out-of-memory issues during imports, set `LIMIT_RESOURCES` to `True` or configure the `GOMEMLIMIT` environment variable.
+For details, see [Environment variables](../config-refs/env-vars).
-1. For Kubernetes, fewer large machines are faster than more small machines (due to network latency).
+1. For Kubernetes, a few large machines are faster than many small machines (due to network latency).

 Our rules of thumb are:
 * You should always use batch import.
+* Use multiple shards.
 * As mentioned above, max out your CPUs (on the Weaviate cluster).
 Often your import script is the bottleneck.
 * Process error messages.
 * Some clients (e.g. Python) have some built-in logic to efficiently control batch importing.